kvellian/bizi_reorder_tobacco/README.md

 This project aims to create a color-coded tobacco product shopping list for Bizi Mart that highlights levels of urgency to reorder (Red, Yellow, Orange, Green).

-This program assigns box/case values for each product based on its type and calculates reorder points with this information.
+This program assigns box/case values to each product based on its brand and type and calculates reorder points using this information.

+NOTE: This program is still a work in progress.
+Eventually, I will make a color-coded list, similar in concept, for our liquor products.

 ## Use Case